Password Strength Checker

 How the Password Strength Checker Works

 The estimated crack time is calculated from the password's entropy (information content) assuming an attacker using a modern GPU at 10 billion guesses per second.
-All analysis happens locally in your browser — your password is never transmitted.
+All analysis happens locally in your browser — your password isn't transmitted anywhere.

 Frequently Asked Questions

-A strong password combines length (16+ characters), variety (uppercase, lowercase, digits, and symbols), and unpredictability (no dictionary words, sequential patterns, or common substitutions like 3 for e).
+Three things: length (16+ characters), variety (uppercase, lowercase, digits, and symbols), and unpredictability (no dictionary words, sequential patterns, or common substitutions like 3 for e).
+Length matters most — a long random passphrase beats a short complex one.

 Entropy measures the unpredictability of a password in bits.
-A higher entropy means more possible combinations an attacker must try.
-Each additional character roughly multiplies the number of possibilities by the charset size.
+Higher entropy means more possible combinations an attacker must try before guessing right.
+Each additional character roughly multiplies the number of possibilities by the charset size — which is why length helps so much.

 Yes.
-This tool runs entirely in your browser — no network requests are made and your password is never sent anywhere.
+This tool runs entirely in your browser — no network requests are made and your password isn't sent anywhere.
 You can verify this by disconnecting from the internet and testing.
+It still works offline.

 What score should I aim for?